On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Preliminaries: from polynomially integrable to -angular billiards

 \subsection{Duality and $\ii$-angular billiards.
 Proof of Theorem \ref{bol2}}

-Here we prove Theorem \ref{bol2}.
-To do this, we use the well-known classical properties of the orthogonal polarity given by the following proposition and its corollary.
+For the proof of Theorem \ref{bol2} we use the well-known classical properties of the orthogonal polarity given by the following proposition and its corollary.
 We present the proof of the proposition for completeness of presentation.